rimadevwork/myinstagram-fullstack/README.md

 2. Filters : I will add filters to modify requests or responses, for things like authentication, logging and rate limiting.
 I can modify headers (e.g., adding authentication tokens to requests) and transform response bodies before they are sent back to the client (e.g., change formats, mask sensitive information).

-3. Authentication and Authorization : I will integrate Spring Security with Spring Cloud Gateway to centralize authentication and authorization logic at the API Gateway level.
-This means clients don’t need to authenticate separately with each microservice, reducing duplication of security logic across services.
-Spring Cloud Gateway can validate JWT tokens or perform OAuth2 authentication, ensuring that only authenticated users can access your services.
-CORS configuration can be managed centrally in the API Gateway.
+3. Authentication and Authorization : Once the user is authenticated, Spring Cloud Gateway will validate the JWT or OAuth2 token on each request.
+If the token is valid, it will forward the request to the appropriate microservice.
+The backend microservices themselves  will not  handle user authentication.
+They will rely on the authentication information (e.g., user ID, roles, claims) passed through the header by the gateway.

+4. CORS configuration will be managed centrally in the API Gateway.
 This allows the Gateway to handle cross-origin requests, ensuring that clients from different domains can securely interact with my microservices.

-4. API rate limiting.
+5. API rate limiting.

-5. Routing by HTTP Method:  I will routes incoming requests to different microservices based on predicates (like path, headers, etc.) and uses service discovery for dynamic routing.
+6. Routing by HTTP Method:  I will routes incoming requests to different microservices based on predicates (like path, headers, etc.) and uses service discovery for dynamic routing.

-6. Metrics and Logging: I plan to track the performance and health of my microservices via Spring Cloud Gateway's integration with Micrometer and centralized logging tools.
+7. Metrics and Logging: I plan to track the performance and health of my microservices via Spring Cloud Gateway's integration with Micrometer and centralized logging tools.